 PHILIP MARCELO, Associated Press

-MGM, which owns the Mirage, Bellagio and other casinos, is the lone operator still seeking the gambling license reserved for the state’s western region.
+MGM, which owns the Mirage, Bellagio, MGM Grand and other casinos, is the lone operator standing in a once-crowded field.